Friday, June 13, 2025

 Calorie labels can be misleading in three ways:

-- Processed snacks may have the same calorie count as whole foods but lack fiber, vitamins, or protein.
+• Processed snacks may have the same calories as whole foods but lack fiber, vitamins, or protein.

 The Quality vs. Quantity Debate

-Choosing 200 calories of chips versus 200 calories of broccoli and almonds shows the importance of balanced nutrition.
-The first option offers empty calories, while the second fuels your body with fiber, healthy fats, and minerals.
-Choosing nutrient-dense foods supports long-term health over short-term calorie math.
+It’s like choosing 200 calories of chips over 200 calories of broccoli and almonds.
+While the first option lacks nutrition, the second packs a punch with fiber, healthy fat, and minerals.
+Nutrient-dense foods are better for long-term health than just calories.

 More Effective Tracking Methods